-Among the many online platforms that have emerged in recent years, an interesting kind are platforms for peer-to-peer exchange.
+Among the many online platforms that have emerged in recent years, an interesting kind are platforms for peer-to-peer exchange with a platform-specific currency.
 Members can trade there as on conventional marketplaces, except that one cannot solely be a buyer or a seller.
 Instead, every participant must be to some extent a buyer and a seller.
 This feature is typically guaranteed by a platform-specific currency that can be earned only through sales on the platform and that can be used only for purchases on it.
 There are different reasons why a platform operator might want to create such a closed exchange marketplace.
 First, because it provides incentives for interested buyers to also contribute as a seller.
-Second, because it commits sellers to spend their earnings among the participants.2 Third, it is a way to differentiate themselves from other platforms, e.g. some platforms exclude professional sellers, which might also serve to avoid certain regulations.
+Second, because it commits sellers to spend their earnings among the participants.
+Third, it is a way to differentiate themselves from other platforms, e.g. some platforms exclude professional sellers, which might also serve to avoid certain regulations.
+Finally, issuing a platform-specific currency can serve as a way of funding the platform's business.
 Examples for platforms of peer-to-peer exchange include guestoguest.com, where members can rent homes with guestpoints.
 These points can only be earned by renting one's own home to other members, while the maximal price one is allowed to charge depends on defined house characteristics.
 On bookmooch.com members can swap books, where each book costs exactly one point.
 Further, so-called time banks allow for local exchange of services, where one hour of service is typically fixed to cost one hour of a time currency.
 As these examples show, many of these platforms restrict price setting.
-Their motivation to do so could be to guarantee some price stability on the platform, to increase market transparency, or for some kind of fairness considerations.3 However, the consequences of the platform operator's decision to keep prices rather fixed or rather flexible are not well understood.
+Their motivation to do so could be to guarantee some price stability on the platform, to increase market transparency, or for some kind of fairness considerations.
+However, the consequences of the platform operator's decision to keep prices rather fixed or rather flexible are not well understood.

 In this paper we model such marketplaces and study the effect of price setting restrictions on efficiency, extent of trade, and the incomes.
 We believe this is interesting for at least two reasons.
 First, platforms for peer-to-peer exchange have recently popped up all around the world and for various kinds of goods.
-Even though marketplaces where members have to be active on the demand and supply side have existed at least since the nineteenth century (see e.g. Warren, 1852), creating such
+Even though marketplaces where members have to be active on the demand and supply side have

-1In a broader definition of "peer-to-peer platforms," buyers need not be sellers and sellers need not be buyers.
+&lt;sup>1In a broader definition of "peer-to-peer platforms," buyers need not be sellers and sellers need not be buyers.
 Einav, Farronato, and Levin (2016) discuss such platforms and compare them to traditional markets.

-2See Mailath, Postlewaite, and Samuelson (2016) for a formalization of that argument.
+&lt;sup>2See Mailath, Postlewaite, and Samuelson (2016) for a formalization of that argument.